bhamshu/ECC/README.md

 This library implements operations over finite fields(of prime charecteristic only) and over elliptic curves over finite fields.
 I have implemented the best\* algorithms known to me for all operations.

+**How to use?**  Run either diffie-hellman.cpp or test.cpp.
+Make sure to use `-lgmpxx -lgmp` flags for GMP.
+(Example: `g++ diffie-hellman.cpp -Wall -lgmpxx -lgmp && ./a.out`).
+Docs have not been written but the interfaces can easily be understood from these two files.

 **//TODO**

 Inheritance is not suitable for this use case.
 Each `EcElement` stores all the parameters of its curve.
 This is too much overhead - each point on the curve carries its own curve!
 Instead, it should just store a pointer to an object of type curve.
 Fixing this needs overhauling the entire codebase.
 (I just learned this principle is well understood and is called "Composition over Inheritance".)

-Yet to implement Diffie Hellman but it's trivial now with this scaffolding.

 Yet to implement Digital Signatures.

-Need to write more tests, thinking of edge case scenario.
+Need to write more tests, thinking of the edge case scenarios.

 Need to hard code more in-built curves.
 Refer http://safecurves.cr.yp.to for this.